galasa-dev/cli/README.md

 Configure the debug mode like this:
 - The default value is `listen`.
-- The above default value can be overridden by adding the optional property `framework.jvm.local.launch.debug.mode` into the `bootstrap.properties` file.
+- The above default value can be overridden by adding the optional property `galasactl.jvm.local.launch.debug.mode` into the `bootstrap.properties` file.
-  - For example: `framework.jvm.local.launch.debug.mode=attach`
+  - For example: `galasactl.jvm.local.launch.debug.mode=attach`
 - The above value can be overridden by using the optional argument `--debugMode` to the `galasactl runs submit local` command.

 Your IDE would typically need to be configured with the opposite type of connection mode in order to attach the JDB debugger to the running Galasa test.